Star Wars wants you to roar like Chewbacca for charity

 Now, channeling your inner Wookie can benefit nonprofit Unicef.

-Star Wars: Force for Change, a charitable effort from Disney and Lucasfilm, is rolling out the #RoarforChange campaign, as of Thursday.
+Star Wars: Force for Change, a charitable effort from Disney and Lucasfilm that raises money to benefit children's causes, is rolling out the #RoarforChange campaign as of Thursday.

 If you post a video of your Chewie roar to Facebook, Instagram or Twitter with the hashtag #RoarforChange from May 3-25, Unicef gets $1.
 Each like or share triggers a $1 donations too.